 Do feed your passion

-When Burch started her company she was very clear that she wanted to also start a foundation that would help other female entrepreneurs.
-She said, “Social responsibility was always part of the business plan.
-This was not always viewed as a positive—some people told me never to mention the word social responsibility and business in the same sentence.
+From the beginning, Burch had a clear vision of establishing a foundation to support other female entrepreneurs in addition to launching her own business.
+She proclaimed, “Social responsibility was always part of the business plan.
+This was not always viewed as a positive—some people told me never to mention the words social responsibility and business in the same sentence.
 That only made me more determined.”

 “I knew our foundation would benefit women and children.
 We had learned so much from our experiences starting a business that we thought we could help other women who wanted to do the same.”
-She continued.
+She went on.
 “In 2009 we launched our foundation to support the economic empowerment of women entrepreneurs and their families.
-It has been incredibly meaningful not only to me personally, but also to our customer, our employees and our business partners, all of whom care about giving back and helping women.”
+It has been incredibly meaningful not only to me personally but also to our customers, our employees, and our business partners, all of whom care about giving back and helping women.”

 Block out the negativity

-If you start to listen to the naysayers, you will never move forward.
-She said, “One of the best pieces of advice I ever received from my parents is to think of negativity as noise.
+Pay no heed to the disparagers and continue moving forward – never look back!
+She declared, “One of the best pieces of advice I ever received from my parents is to think of negativity as noise.
 Believe in yourself and what you’re doing.
 Remember: if the most unique ideas were obvious to everyone, there wouldn’t be entrepreneurs.
 The one thing that every entrepreneurial journey has in common is that there are many, many steps on the road to success.”